Help make Main Street safer for people walking, biking, driving, and taking transit.

 November 1, 2018 – 1:30 to 3:30 pm – View Agenda

-Springfield City Hall, 225 Main Street, Library Meeting Room – Please note that no public comment will be taken during this meeting.
+Springfield City Hall, 225 Main Street, Library Meeting Room – Please note that no public comment was taken during this meeting.

 Local Access Meetings